Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Discussion

 \subsection{Limitations}

 In the following section, we discuss the most relevant limitations of this work.

 \textit{Reliability}.
-For this investigation, we employed a four wave longitudinal design.
+For this investigation, we employed a six wave longitudinal design.
 Informants have been identified through a multi-stage selection screening to ensure they were representative of the software engineering population.
 Also, we computed an \textit{a priori} power analysis to identify the minimum number of participants required to provide reliable conclusions.
-The internal consistencies (i.e., Cronbach's $ \alpha$) ranged from satisfactory to very good.
+The internal consistencies (i.e., Cronbach's $ \alpha$) ranged from satisfactory to very good, with only very few exceptions such as disliking commuting.

 \textit{Construct validity}.
 For this study we used $15$ variables previously identified in the literature that are related to well-being and productivity.
 For any variable, we used a dedicated measurement instrument.
 Construct validity was assessed by correlating all variables with each other, separately in each wave.
 The correlations were in the expected directions and in line with the literature~\cite{diener_beyond_2009,russo2020predictors,miller2011loneliness}.
+Our productivity measure was partly based on existing measures and showed some test-retest reliability.
+We are, however, limited in further validation of this self-perceived measure of productivity.
+We, therefore, encourage future work to consider additional validation of productivity, for example through other measures~\cite{del2011measuring} and analysis approaches (e.g., factor analysis).